santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > - Maintaining higher throughput: Fast recovery avoids the slow start phase after packet loss, allowing the sender to maintain a higher sending rate and better utilize the available bandwidth.
 > - Improved performance: The combination of fast retransmit and fast recovery in Reno results in faster convergence to the optimal congestion window size and higher overall throughput compared to Tahoe.
 >
+> **Why three duplicate ACKs are used instead of a timeout:**
+> - Faster detection of packet loss: Waiting for a timeout can take a long time, especially if the Round-Trip Time (RTT) is high.
+Duplicate ACKs provide a quicker indication of potential packet loss.
+> - Distinguishing between packet loss and network delay: Duplicate ACKs help differentiate between packet loss and network delays.
+If a packet is delayed but not lost, the receiver will continue to send ACKs for the last in-order packet received, but these ACKs will not be duplicates.
+>
+> **Why three duplicate ACKs do not necessarily indicate congestion:**
+> - Packet reordering: In some network scenarios, packets may arrive out of order due to path changes or parallelism in the network.
+Duplicate ACKs can be caused by packet reordering, which does not imply congestion.
+> - Link-layer retransmissions: Some link-layer protocols (e.g., Wi-Fi) may perform local retransmissions to recover from packet loss.
+These retransmissions can lead to duplicate ACKs, even though there is no congestion in the network.
+> - Limited number of duplicate ACKs: The threshold of three duplicate ACKs is chosen to balance the trade-off between quickly detecting packet loss and avoiding false positives due to minor packet reordering or link-layer retransmissions.
+>
 > ![[Evolution-of-TCPs-congestion-window-Tahoe-and-Reno-10.png]]